-Dealing with addictive behaviors of any type — alcohol, drugs, cigarettes, sugar, gambling, etc. — is a serious issue and Phakchok Rinpoche clearly states that he doesn’t have a magic solution to this problem, which affects so many people in the world.
+Dealing with addictive behaviors of any type — alcohol, drugs, cigarettes, sugar, gambling, technology, etc. — is a serious issue and Phakchok Rinpoche clearly states that he doesn’t have a magic solution to this problem, which affects so many people in the world.
 Addiction therapy and support programs need to be created and provided within caring communities.

 Generally, when Rinpoche works with students, he suggests that they slowly try to reduce their dependency on substances or habits.
 But he understands that we have many excuses for our behavior and change like this is not easy.
 The best answer he offers us is to not attach too strongly to one pattern.
 He gives personal examples of feeling good from undertaking cleansing treatments or watching online videos.
 Rinpoche notes that he is very aware, however, and does not want to get “hooked” by these pleasurable experiences.

 Addictive behavior can be noticed, Rinpoche says, when we find ourselves missing the experience when it is not there.
 Perhaps then we begin to feel angry and we really want to have whatever makes us happy.
 If we see that the wanting becomes too strong, we know the addiction is too strong.
 In order to avoid this, it is good to have a less fixated attitude.
 We should not become too attached to our personal desires, whether it be a particular food or whatever.